loresoft/Cosmos.Abstracts/README.md

 The Cosmos.Abstracts library is available on nuget.org via package name `Cosmos.Abstracts`.

-To install MongoDB.Abstracts, run the following command in the Package Manager Console
+To install Cosmos.Abstracts, run the following command in the Package Manager Console

     PM> Install-Package Cosmos.Abstracts